MicrosoftDocs/appcenter-docs/docs/diagnostics/using-the-diagnostics-UI.md

 App Center displays the crashes and errors in one view under the **Issues** tab.
 You can filter these issues by crashes or errors by clicking the respective tabs.

 For all apps, you can filter the diagnostics data by app version, build number, time range and status.
-Click on a group to find more information including a list of specific reports, devices and OSs affected.
+Click on a group to find more information including a list of specific reports, devices and OS versions affected.

 ![Diagnostics overview page](~/diagnostics/images/diagnostics-overview.png)